 ADT provides home security and alarm systems with features like entry sensors, motion detection, smoke alarms and leak detectors to help ensure your home, family and belongings are protected from intruders and environmental disasters.
-The company offers professionally installed systems available with state-of-the-art equipment for intrusion detection, video monitoring and smart home automation.
+The company offers professionally installed systems available with top-of-the-line equipment for intrusion detection, video monitoring and smart home automation.